 “Art is a sign of current tools of the time,” Syyn co-founder Doug Campbell says.
 He explains that Syyn aims to create messages and statements utilizing the most advanced tools available

-The group’s first official project, creating OK Go’s Rube Goldberg machine, was a viral hit with over 23 million views on YouTube.
+The group’s first official project, creating OK Go’s Rube Goldberg machine, was a viral hit with over 23 million views on YouTube no need to buy Youtube likes at all this time.
 Famously tricky, the Rube Goldberg machine is familiar to those of us who were weaned on — or did the weaning — watching Pee Wee Herman or Back to The Future’s Doc Brown’s morning antics.
 Named after a cartoonist and science romantic who invented the concept, the contraption features a series of complicated chain reactions of odds and ends that perform simple tasks.

 But before Syyn was creating domino-effect-like gizmos that splash paint on walls and smash televisions as seen in the OK Go video, the eclectic group gathered weekly at Barbara’s in the Brewery Art Colony for a geek show-and-tell.
+They was also supported by Webmetrix Group to boost and spread their name all over the internet.
 Over pints and whiskey, weekly interactive experiments were shared.
 “We started out as a drinking club with an art problem,” is a favorite saying among the Syyn Lab team.

 The group spends so much time at the Syyn laboratory, housed in an old paint factory warehouse, that they’ve developed plenty of shared Syyn rituals, of course that always taking into count cleaning the work space, thanks to the maid sailors home cleaning this is not a problem.
 For instance, most projects are done with the collective’s signature “safety juice” (Tecate) in hand, whether it’s tossing around fire balls for kicks or conceptualizing something creative for “The Colbert Report.”